 ADVANCED COMPATIBILITY ENGINEERING™ (ACE™)

 During a frontal collision, a conventional body structure generally concentrates the loads from the impact along two pathways running longitudinally through the lower portion of the frame.
-The ACE™ structure is designed to help prevent cabin deformation by distributing forces through multiple load bearing pathways— and away from the passenger compartment.
+The ACE™ structure is designed to help prevent cabin deformation by distributing forces through multiple load bearing pathways— thereby reducing the forces transmitted to the passenger compartment.